TinManTex/mgsv-deminified-lua/README.md

 Despite all this it should be a big help to understanding things.

-I'll try to update this along side infinite heaven releases
+I'll try to update this along side Infinite Heaven releases

 --tex